Gyu-Seok0/Gyu-Seok0.github.io/_pages/about.md

 ---
 <!-- Hello!
 I am an AI Research Scientist at POSTECH under the guidance of Prof. <a href="https://sites.google.com/view/postechdi/member/faculty">Hwanjo Yu</a>.  -->

-My goal is to bring about newness in the world through AI.

-Concretely, I aim to help people make their daily decisions through practical <b>Recommender Systems</b>.
+I earned my M.S. degree in Artifical Intelligence at POSTECH under the guidance of <a href='https://sites.google.com/view/postechdi/home'> Prof. Hwanjo Yu </a>.

+I completed my B.S. degree with a dual major in Computer Science and Mathematics/Statistics, graduating magna cum laude from Handong Global University.

-My research interests include <b> Knowledge Distillation, Continual Learning, and Generative Models such as LLM and Diffusion Models. </b>
+My research interests lie in Information Retreiveal, Recommender Systems, Continual Learning, Knowledge Distillation, and Generative Methods (e.g., LLMs and Diffusion Models).

-I'm open to collaboration, so please feel free to contact me <u>(kbin6961@gmail.com)</u>.

-For your reference, I attached my <a href="/assets/pdf/CV(Gyuseok_Lee).pdf">CV</a>.
+For your reference, I attached my <a href="/assets/pdf/CV.pdf">CV</a>.